News

 Materials affect comfort, cleaning, and durability.
 We look for dense foam or reinforced panels that hold shape during turns.
 Soft sides alone can collapse and reduce support.

-Fabric matters.
 Choose tear-resistant polyester with tight stitching.
 Removable, washable covers save time after muddy walks.
 Non-slip bases reduce seat movement.
+Metal buckles and carabiners usually last longer than plastic clips, especially for strong dogs.

 Installation Methods